henrypoydar/couchrest-rails/README.md

 ## TODO

-* Sync views with rake tasks
+* Push views with rake tasks
+* Shelling out to couchapp to push views seems ... wrong.
+Do it natively with CouchRest
-* CouchDocument model for extending (timestamp hooks, basic views, validation?)
+* A thin CouchDocument class around Couchrest::ExtendedDocument for extending (timestamp hooks, basic views, validation?)
 * Documentation
 * Restrict model to default attributes and their types?
 * Mechanism for better view testing?
 * Gemify
 * Add more parseable options to couchdb.yml
 * Expand beyond a single database per application
+* Handle design document items other than views (we're shelling out to couchapp after all)

 ## License